shaayaanjameel/portfolio/portfolio-piece-template.md

 ---
 process:
+  - research-1.jpg
+  - research-2.jpg
   - sketch-1.jpg
   - sketch-2.jpg
-  - sketch-3.jpg
-  - sketch-4.jpg
-desc: Donec sodales ac nibh quis condimentum.
-Proin in nibh felis.
+desc: A series of research/sketches of the process I had gone through to get to my final result.

 tags:
   - Illustration